Have you checked your website’s Google Webmaster Tools recently? If you have not, it is high time that you do!

 If you want more information on the said update, here is a link to the actual article where it was announced: http://googlewebmastercentral.blogspot.ca/2015/02/finding-more-mobile-friendly-search.html

 There is no time to waste!
-Do all the necessary tests, assessments and work you need to do to have a mobile friendly website so you don’t get penalized!
+Do all the necessary tests, assessments and work you need to get a mobile friendly website so you don’t get penalized!

 If you are not too busy, tell us what you think about this big update!
 Is it a good thing?
 What challenges are you facing in getting your website mobile friendly?
 Why do you think this is important?
 Just send us a comment below!